gbisco/Yatzee_Console_Game/README.md

 # Yahtzee Game Project

-This project is a console-based Yahtzee game where multiple players compete by rolling dice and scoring points across various categories.
+This project is a console-based Yahtzee game.
 The goal is to calculate the total score for each player and determine the winner based on the highest score.

 ## Features